sabine/ocaml-to-wasm-overview/README.md

 * f) Ocaml -> optimized machine code -> WASM

 Garbage collector
-* "manual" garbage collection on the WASM $mem$, by maintaining a shadow stack
+* "Manual" garbage collection on the WASM `mem`, by maintaining a shadow stack
-* using the WASM garbage collector, if/when it becomes available
+* Using the WASM garbage collector, if/when it becomes available
-* using `anyref` to allocate when [Reference Types](https://github.com/WebAssembly/reference-types/blob/master/proposals/reference-types/Overview.md) become available
+* Using `anyref` to allocate heap objects when [Reference Types](https://github.com/WebAssembly/reference-types/blob/master/proposals/reference-types/Overview.md) become available.

   This means using the JavaScript garbage collector, and may or may not be different to the "WASM garbage collector".

 # Related Projects and Discussions